Services

 Department - Organization: Transport Canada

-Description: The iMHZEV Program offers point-of-sale incentives for Canadian organizations and businesses (this includes municipalities) who buy or lease an eligible MHZEV.
-The incentive will be applied at the point-of-sale by the dealership or other authorized sellers such as automakers and/or vehicle finishers/distributors once they have confirmed your eligibility.
+Description: The iMHZEV Program offers point-of-sale incentives for Canadian organizations and businesses (this includes municipalities) that buy or lease an eligible MHZEV.
+The incentive will be applied at the point-of-sale by the dealership or other authorized sellers such as automakers and/or vehicle finishers/distributors, once they have confirmed your eligibility.
 As part of the eligibility verification, you will need to complete the Organization Consent Form.
-Once your eligibility is confirmed, you will need to complete the Incentive Received Form and then, the incentive will appear directly on the bill of sale or lease agreement of the eligible MHZEVs.
+Once your eligibility is confirmed, you will need to complete the Incentive Received Form, and then, the incentive will appear directly on the bill of sale or lease agreement of the eligible MHZEVs.

 You can search for eligible vehicles here.